 - You are not pregnant.

 - You are able to follow your treatment plan and adhere to device guidelines.

-Some diseases may also affect your treatment, including peripheral vascular (blood vessels outside the brain and heart), diabetes, skin disorders near the stump, neuropathy, active infection or dormant bacteria.
+Some diseases may also affect your treatment, including peripheral vascular (blood vessels outside the brain and heart), poorly controlled diabetes, immunosuppression, skin disorders near the stump, neuropathy, active infection or dormant bacteria.